openNDS/mesh11sd/README.md

  2. At least two ethernet ports (usually labelled wan and lan).
  3. At least one mesh compatible radio.

+If you are not sure one or more devices you want to use as meshnodes are compatible with a mesh, then you can do a Confidence Test.

+#### Confidence Testing

+Most modern router hardware supported by OpenWrt also support 802.11s mesh under OpenWrt.

+A small number do not and a small number do but lack certain advantageous features such as a reset button that would allow uboot or tftp reflashing to escape from a "bricked" situation.

+Also, sometimes, configuration errors may be made, also resulting in a bricked condition.

+Mesh11sd provides an escapable "Confidence Test", a basic reflash image that allows the mesh11sd daemon to be manually started in autoconfig mode.
+If, in the worst case, it becomes impossible to access the node being tested, a simple power cycle will restore an accessible state.

+To enable a Confidence Test, configure the node using one of the Deployment Methods mentioned in the next section - BUT configure the auto-config option to be 0, ie disabled.

+You can then begin the test by starting an ssh terminal session and issuing the command:

+        mesh11sd debuglevel 3; mesh11sd commit_changes commit; mesh11sd auto_config test; logread -f

+You will now see the auto_config process in progress.
+If all is well you can continue with the deployment.

+If the process fails and you loose contact, simply power cycle to recover the device.

+#### Deployment Methods

 There are two deployment methods:

   1. *The Rapid Deployment firmware flash method* is the quickest and most efficient way to get a mesh network up and running.